dib-lab/dammit/doc/quickstart.md

 repeat work it's already completed, even if you accidentally rerun with the `--install` flag.

-## Now, let's download some test data that we can annotate
+## Download test data for annotation

 First let's download some test data.
 We'll start small and use a *Schizosaccharomyces pombe* transcriptome.
 Make a working directory and